erik-riklund/forma/packages/compiler/README.md

 ## ⚙️ Using the compiler

-After installing Forma Compile, you can start using its compiler by importing it into your project:
+After installing Forma Compile, you can start using the compiler by importing it into your project:

 ```js
 import { compile } from 'forma-compile';
 ```

-The `compile` API provides two key methods: `toFunction` and `toString`.
+The `compile` API provides two methods: `toFunction` and `toString`.

 ### `toFunction`